 The Australian tech startup sector has the potential to contribute $109 billion or four percent of the country’s GDP to the economy.
 Considering this statistic, it is safe to say that the country is on track to becoming a new land of opportunities as more and more successful Australian startups contribute to global economic well being.

-The fact is that Australia is home to some of the most successful Australian startups.
-Some of these have received international acclamation owing to their unique value.
+Many successful Australian startups have received international acclamation owing to their unique value.
 This gives us a small window into the limitless potential of the future of the Australian startup sector.

 For example, a survey puts Sydney on the spotlight for ranking 12th out of 20 cities in the Startup Genome Ecosystem Index.
 In fact, cities such as Sydney, Melbourne, and Perth are quickly emerging as preferred Australian startup hubs.

-In order to highlight some of the top startups in Australia that have taken the industry by storm, there are many that have set the bar up high when it comes to innovation and entrepreneurship.
+The top startups in Australia have set the bar high when it comes to innovation and entrepreneurship.
 Some are pacing up for competition whereas others are on the verge of becoming the next market leaders.

 But all these successful startups have two things in common – detailed planning and timely execution.
 Before we check out the best startups of Australia with respect to their cities, let’s check out the top Australian startups in terms of funding.